gngrninja/PSFolderSize/docs/reference/functions/Get-FolderSize.md

 ```

 ### -OutputPath
-Specify the path you want to use when outputting the results as a csv, xml, or json file.
+Specify the path you want to use when outputting the results as a csv, xml, or json file

-Do not include a trailing slash.
+Do not include a trailing slash

 Example: C:\users\you\Desktop

 Defaults to (Get-Location)
-This will be where you called the module from.
+This will be where you called the module from

 ```yaml
 Type: String